-133. The '591 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
+- 135. The '591 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
+Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary. - 136.
+The '591 patent claims are not directed at the broad concept/idea of "encrypting" or "decrypting" information.
 Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary.

-Case 2:15-cv-01545 Document 1 Filed 09/22/15 Page 51 of 140 PageID #: 51

-134. The '591 patent claims are not directed at the broad concept/idea of "encrypting" or "decrypting" information.
-Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary.
-This type of method and system is unique to the Internet age.

-135. The inventive concepts claimed in the '591 patent are technological, not "entrepreneurial."
-For example, transcrypting protected electronic information between a first (e.g., server) encrypted form and a second (e.g., network) encrypted form without a substantial intermediate representation of the information in decrypted form is a specific, concrete solution to the technological problem of transferring encrypted information via an intermediary without providing the intermediary substantial access to the information.
+This type of method and system is unique to the Internet age. - 137.
+The inventive concepts claimed in the '591 patent are technological, not "entrepreneurial."
+For example, transcrypting protected electronic information between a first (e.g., server) encrypted form and a second (e.g., network) encrypted form without a substantial security challenge with clouds is that the owner of the data may not have control of where the data is placed. . . .
+Therefore, we need to safeguard the data in the midst of untrusted processes."); Elena Ferrari and Bhavani Thuraisingham.
+Security and Privacy for Web Databases and Services at 17, PROCEEDINGS OF THE EDBT CONFERENCE (March 2003) ("very little work has been devoted to security"); Elisa Bertino et al.; Selective and Authentic Third-Party Distribution of XML Documents at 1263, IEEE TRANSACTIONS ON KNOWLEDGE AND DATA ENGINEERING, Vol. 16 No. 10 (October 2004) ("The most intuitive solution is that of requiring Publishers to be trusted with regard to the considered security properties.
+However, this solution could not always be feasible in the Web environment since large Web-based systems cannot be easily verified to be secure.").

+intermediate representation of the information in decrypted form is a specific, concrete solution to the technological problem of transferring encrypted information via an intermediary without providing the intermediary substantial access to the information.
-136. Companies such as Oracle have recognized that until recently security for distributed systems was not a primary concern.

-Security was not a major issue, even for Oracle Standard passwords (scott/tiger, system/manager,) Oracle standard users were installed and left open (though not at SAP!)
-There are some recommendations, but not much more.
-From Oracle9i, the issue of security was increasingly addressed by Oracle (DBCA: locking of default accounts, 10.2: CONNECT roles) , arise from new security challenges relating to cloud computing.
+- 138. Companies such as Oracle have recognized that until recently security for distributed systems was not a primary concern. - Security was not a major issue, even for Oracle - Standard passwords (scott/tiger, system/manager, ...) - Oracle standard users were installed and left open (though not at SAP!) - There are some recommendations, but not much more. - From Oracle9i, the issue of security was increasingly addressed by Oracle (DBCA: locking of default accounts,...
+10.2: CONNECT roles)